thesadru/genshin.py/genshinapi.md

 }
 ```

-    where {} put id you got from the list above should
+    where {gacha_id} put id you got from the list above
     looks like: "gacha_id":"7cd22d479503bd9c47816a6c9a73aaac3613f61c"

     Method: Get